Skip to main content

 Mutual Closure

 Both holders sign a closure request.
-The balance is divided according to their agreement (50/50 or other split).
+The remaining balance is divided according to their agreement — 50/50 is the default if no other arrangement exists.
+Both must agree on how to split the money.

 3